cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 `python parsl_vine_example.py`
 will automatically spawn a local worker to execute the function call.

-For more details on how to configure Parsl+TaskVine to use resources of local clusters with various performancee optimizations, please refer to the [Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html).
+For more details on how to configure Parsl+TaskVine to scale applications with compute resources of local clusters and various performance optimizations, please refer to the [Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html).

 ### Dask